T.O.S. (Terminate on Sight): Commercial performance

-T·O·S (Terminate on Sight) debuted at number four on the US Billboard 200 with sales of 102,000 copies in its first week.
+T.O.S.
+(Terminate on Sight) debuted at number four on the US Billboard 200 with sales of 102,000 copies in its first week.
+By 2010 the T.O.S. album would sale over one million copies and would be the last G-unit album under Interscope/Shady imprint distribution.

-Tracks listing
+Track listing

 Credits adapted from the album's liner notes.